 --region us-east-1

-09 The command output should return the ID of the new AWS AMI:
+09 The command output should return an array with the requested configuration information:

 {